metno/snap/src/naccident/examples/gfs/README.md

 This guide uses fimex: https://github.com/metno/fimex for conversion of grib to netcdf and for the conversion of pressure-levels to sigma-hybrid pressure-levesl.

+All input files can be found in the snap repository und [src/naccident/examples/gfs/](./)

 ## Downloading data via grib-filter